-A packaging’s first impression is the key to the success.
-It makes the difference of a product being found by its customers and it being selected over the competition.
+A packaging’s very first impression is the key to its success.
+It makes the difference to a product being found by its customers and being selected over the competition.
 Package must be convincing.

 The role of packaging is broadening and includes technical functions but even more important are its advertising roles.
 It should attract the attention, assist in promotion, provide machine identification (eg. barcodes), impart essential or additional information (braille) and help in utilization.

 Packaging may be described in relation to the type of product being packaged: medical device packaging, food and non-food packaging, hygienic packages, pharmaceutical packaging and so on.

 Optical inspection of plastics and synthetic materials during production

 Plastic or synthetic materials are commonly used for packaging, because of its ease to use.
 They offer various possibilities and are suitable as the perfect material for any package, especially for the food industry.